 Visitor experience nuances

 For on-premises VR experiences, cultural institutions must allocate sufficient spaces where visitors may experience virtual reality without being watched by other visitors.
-The space must be free of obstacles or hazards for visitors wearing VR headsets or provide safe boundaries in the physical world for them during VR simulations.

 Restrictions, instructions, and warnings for visitors must be developed before installing a VR experience in a museum.
 For example, some VR experiences may not be suitable for children, pregnant women, people with psychosis, PTSD, a history of seizures, or other medical conditions.